make-software/casper-account-info-contract/README.md

 ##### Using ```casper-client```

-The URL string get be received by querying the ```account-info-admins``` dictionary key named as the corresponding account hash, which can be accessed by URef with the same name stored under the contract named keys.
+The URL string can be received by querying the ```account-info-admins``` dictionary key named as the corresponding account hash, which can be accessed by URef with the same name stored under the contract named keys.

 ###### Get the ```account-info-contract-url``` dictionary URef